Pylons/pyramid/docs/narr/introduction.rst

 Speed
   :app:`Pyramid` is designed to provide noticeably fast execution for common tasks such as templating and simple response generation.
-Although "hardware is cheap", the limits of this approach become painfully evident when one finds him or herself responsible for managing a great many machines.

 Reliability
   :app:`Pyramid` is developed conservatively and tested exhaustively.
 Where